Chalazion Removal in Miranda

 Common Questions

-Most patients tolerate a steroid injection very well.
-There is a brief sting as the medication goes in, but the procedure is over within seconds — much quicker and easier than the local anaesthetic injection used for incision and curettage.
-There are no drops, no patch, and no recovery time afterwards.
+Most patients tolerate it very well.
+There is a brief sting as the medication goes in, but it is over quickly — easier than the local anaesthetic injection used for incision and curettage — with no drops, patch, or recovery afterwards.

 Will chalazion removal leave a scar?

 No external scar.
-The incision for chalazion removal is made on the inner surface of the eyelid, not on the outside, so there is nothing visible once everything has settled.
-A steroid injection leaves no scar at all, although there can occasionally be a small area of temporary skin lightening at the injection site that settles over several months.
+The incision is made on the inner surface of the eyelid, so nothing is visible once it has settled.
+A steroid injection leaves no scar at all, aside from the occasional temporary skin lightening at the injection site.

-After a steroid injection, most patients return to work straight away.
-After incision and curettage, the eyelid is often bruised and swollen for one to two days, so most patients return to work within 24 to 48 hours.
-If the lid is likely to be noticeably bruised, scheduling the procedure on a Friday can give it the weekend to settle.
+After a steroid injection, usually straight away.
+After incision and curettage, most patients return within 24 to 48 hours once the initial bruising settles.
+If the lid is likely to bruise noticeably, scheduling the procedure before a weekend gives it time to settle.

 Other eyelid procedures Red eye — when to seek urgent assessment